caspervonb/experimental-nats/README.md

 bare minimum and communicate over channels instead of sharing data.

 `Drop` could be implemented as shutdown signals (one shot channels).

+### No clear ownership semantics

+More or less everything in the crate is `Arc<Mutex>` which leads to the awkward situation of no one owns anything.

+This is an escape hatch, we shouldn't make it the default thing for all types to have interior mutability.

+##### Proposal

+Be **very** deliberate with ownership semantics.

 ## Design